Commander-lol/mockery.rs/README.md

 ARGS:
     <INPUT>
-            Sets the input file to use
+            Sets the input file to use.
+The input file determines the cardinality of models to create, as well as any additional constraints that might be applied
     <OUTPUT>
             Sets the output path.
-Setting to '-' will stream to stdout
+Must be a folder; if it does not exist, it will be created.
+Files corresponding to the input model names will be created inside this folder

 To view help, use -h.
 For long form help, use --help

 ```